 How do they write?
 What is their style?
 What do they care about?

 Next, read through a bunch of comments on the blog, and read through all the comments on the post you are thinking about responding to.
 You should even read some of the comments from the past.

 What is the community like?
 Are they friendly?
 Sarcastic?
 Mean?
 Smart?
 Will you be getting in over your head if you leave a comment?

 You may actually realize after reading the comments that you don’t want to contribute to that discussion or blog, so this step is important when it comes to figuring out where you are going to post.

 One of the things you will have to figure out early is your commenting identity.
 If you are new to the commenting game, the temptation may be to remain anonymous or actually use some avatar and symbolic name.

-That means a first and last name and real photo.
+That means posting your first and last name and a real photo.
 Here’s an example:

 Remember, this is all tied into your social search strategy, and it will also build credibility with the community you are about to contribute to.